Merin-Yilmaz/NC-News/README.md

 <h1 align="center">Welcome to NC News! 👋</h1>

 My first project!
-This API is a social news forum site, where you are able to interact, rate content and discuss topics with others.
-Similar to Reddit.
+This API is a social news forum site, where you are able to interact, rate content and discuss topics with others, similarly to Reddit.

 ### 🏠 [Homepage](https://nc-news-api-od1r.onrender.com)